Accessibility

 - A fully documented accessibility strategy embedded into the product development lifecycle.

-- A VPAT that accurately reflected the accessibility status of the core web products, aiding transparency with clients and stakeholders.
+- An ACR that accurately reflected the accessibility status of the core web products, aiding transparency with clients and stakeholders.

 - A thorough audit of reusable components within the design system, with clear remediation guidelines.